The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Worked Example: S$700,000 Loan Over 30 Years

 Take a S$700,000 home loan over a 30-year tenure.
 At a real rate of 1.50% p.a., the monthly instalment is roughly S$2,416.
-At the 4% stress floor, the same loan costs S$3,341 a month — almost S$925 more.
-The bank uses the higher S$3,341 figure when checking your TDSR and MSR.
-Your wallet only feels S$2,416, but your eligibility is set by the stricter number.
+At the 4% stress floor, the same loan works out to S$3,341 a month, almost S$925 more.
+The bank uses that higher S$3,341 figure when it checks your TDSR and MSR.
+Your wallet only ever feels S$2,416, but the stricter number is what sets your eligibility.

 Why Fixed-Rate Packages Still Pass